 Stub areas are a good example of something that isn’t too complicated – unless you insist on explaining it using all the jargon under the sun, in which case it can be daunting.
-So, in this post I’ll start by explaining what a stub area with, without using any OSPF jargon.
+So, in this post I’ll start by explaining what a stub area is, without using any OSPF jargon.
 We’ll take it slow, like new lovers, or someone cooking an expensive turkey.

 Then, once we’ve got the idea down, we’ll start to talk about the various LSAs (Link-State Advertisements) that our routers generate, to see exactly what’s going on under the hood when we configure this area type.
 Let’s do it!